 First, secure the tangible property.
 This means anything you can touch, such as silverware, dishes, furniture, or artwork.
 You will need to determine accurate values of each piece of property, which may require appraisals, and then distribute the property as the deceased directed.
 If property is passed around to family members before you have the opportunity to take an inventory, this will become a difficult, if not impossible, task.
 Of course, this does not apply to gifts the deceased may have made during life, which will not be part of his or her estate.

 Second, take your time.
 You do not need to take any other steps immediately.
 While bills do need to be paid, they can wait a month or two without adverse repercussions.
 It’s more important that you and your family have time to grieve.
 Financial matters can wait.
 (One exception: Social Security should be notified within a month of death.
 If checks are issued following death, you could be in for a battle.
 For more on Social Security’s death procedures, click on http://www.ssa.gov/pubs/deathbenefits.htm)

-When you’re ready, but not a day sooner, meet with an attorney to review the steps necessary to administer the deceased’s estate.
+When you’re ready meet with an attorney to review the steps necessary to administer the deceased’s estate.
 Bring as much information as possible about finances, taxes and debts.
 Don’t worry about putting the papers in order first; the lawyer will have experience in organizing and understanding confusing financial statements.

 The exact rules of estate administration differ from state to state.
 In general, they include the following steps:

 1. Filing the will and petition at the probate court in order to be appointed executor or personal representative.
 In the absence of a will, heirs must petition the court to be appointed “administrator” of the estate.